hmteams/xag/_patterns/triqpan/index.md

 '''Action''' step executes one or more actions in response to the trigger.
 Actions in this pattern should be interpreted as operations the agent is able to do in a broader sense.
 They can be internal (e.g. update beliefs ) or external (e.g., write to a file, move towards a location).<p>
 '''Notify''' ends the TriQPAN process and is twofold.
 First, all actions must notify of any effective change of state (e.g., belief up- dates).
 Second, the TriQPAN should fire an event that informs of all the components used.
-We term this event the XAgent- Process event .
-(See Figure 5 for an example.)
-Note that the notifications of one TriQPAN can be the trigger of another TriQPAN , for chained decision processes (See Figure 3 for an example).
+We term this event the XAgent-Process event .
+Note that the notifications of one TriQPAN can be the trigger of another TriQPAN , for chained decision processes

 ## Pseudocode